 It is the student's responsibility to initiate the appointment of a Qualifying Examination Committee and arrange a date for the examination.
 If the student has separate research and academic advisors, both normally serve on the qualifying exam committee.
-The committee must be approved by the GSPH Office of Student Affairs; this approval should be requested in a letter prepared by Ms. Jeanette Norbut and signed by the student's program director or advisor.
+The committee must be approved by the Office of Student Affairs; this approval should be requested in a letter prepared by the Department of Human Genetics student services staff and signed by the student's program director or advisor.